MisanthropicBit/bibpy/README.md

 ## Tools

-`bibpy` also comes with three tools in the `bin` folder that are installed as runnable scripts.
+`bibpy` also comes with three tools that are installed as runnable scripts.

 * `bibformat`: Clean up, format and align references
 * `bibgrep`  : Find and filter references using a simple query language